 The exam editor¶

-At the top of the exam editor is the exam’s name, as well as any feedback stamp which has been attached.
-On the left of the screen are Admin controls and labels for each of the editing tabs.
+At the top of the exam editor is the exam’s name, as well as a stamp showing the status of the exam.

 - Ready to use - this exam is of sufficient quality to give to students.